Street vending in Los Angeles

-Street vendors have existed in Los Angeles since California became a state.
-They have mostly been poorer Latin American and Chinese immigrants.
+Street vendors have operated in Los Angeles since California became a state.
+Many vendors have come from immigrant communities.

 History

-Street vending became prominent in the latter half of the 19th century, after California became a state in 1850.
+Street vending became prominent in Los Angeles during the latter half of the 19th century, after California became a state in 1850.
 Mexican and Chinese immigrants were some of the first street vendors in 1870.
 By 1890, the city tried to restrict their movement, but the food proved to be too popular.

-They continued to try to outlaw tamale carts into the next century.

 Most street vendors at the time stayed in downtown LA, but with the rise of the automobile they were able to spread out more.
 Tacos from street carts became big in the 1930s.

 Chinese immigrants had a harder time because they were trapped in ghettos and attacks kept their population to just a few hundred.
-They were forced to migrate around the city and go up to people’s doors.
+They were forced to migrate around the city and go up to people's doors.
 Public health officials told people that their food was unsanitary and to not eat it.
 In the 1920s, Olvera Street was revitalized and Chinese street vending disappeared, along with Chinatown being moved farther away.

 By the time of the Olympics in 1932 most of the street vendors had been run off.

 In 1994, councilman Mike Hernandez took over an initiative to allow street vending in MacArthur Park, Westlake, and Pico Union.
 Other council members worried that it would scare away brick and mortar businesses.
 To help assuage those fears they said that since more people would be on the street they would be able to tell police about crimes.

 In 1999, the Institute For Urban Research and Development was asked to manage the vending district in MacArthur Park.
 Right away there were several problems.
-Vendors were limited in where they could sell, meaning that they couldn’t follow crowds.
-They were also limited in what they could sell, meaning people didn’t want to participate in the program.
+Vendors were limited in where they could sell, meaning that they couldn't follow crowds.
+They were also limited in what they could sell, meaning people didn't want to participate in the program.

 The current movement to legalize street vending has been heavily influenced by actual street vendors.